devshahinsha/inven/README.md

 # Inventory Pivot Script

-A Python script to process Shopify product export CSV files and generate an Excel file with inventory data grouped by base SKU and size variants.
+A Python script and web app to process Shopify product export CSV files and generate Excel files with inventory data grouped by base SKU and size variants.

 ## Features

 - Extracts base SKU from Variant SKU by removing the size suffix
 - Groups inventory by base SKU and size
+- **Automatically consolidates duplicate EU/US sizes** (keeps EU sizes only)
 - Creates Excel output with:
   - Base SKU in the first column
   - One column per unique size (sorted numerically)